ulixee/hero/docs/main/AdvancedClient/DetachedElements.md

 DetachedElements cannot be constructed.
 You access it through [hero.detachedElements](/docs/hero/basic-client/hero#detachedElements) or [heroReplay.detachedElements](/docs/hero/basic-client/hero-replay#detachedElements).

-Retrieved elements are decendants of the DetachedDOM not AwaitedDOM, which means they have no need for promises or awaits.
+Retrieved elements are decendants of the DetachedElement not AwaitedDOM, which means they have no need for promises or awaits.

 ```js
 await hero.goto('https://ulixee.org');